-The webinar features the following speaker:
+The webinar featured the following speakers:

 - Katie Ramsey, Staff Attorney, Clean Coalition